StarPlayrX/bigmac/README.md

 3. Native APFS Boot support.
 Dosdude1's APFS ROM Patcher is included in the 😎 folder.
 4. Your GPU Must Support Metal.
 I highly recommended this GPU: Radeon RX 580 8 GB
 5. 1 external USB SSD or hard drive.
 Thumb drives are not supported.
-6. A SSD or Hard drive with 60GB or more.
+6. For the actual installation, A SSD or Hard drive with 60GB or more.
 256GB Recommended.

 ### Pre Install Track, Before you open the Big Sur Installer (Works with All Macs)
 1. Boot up the Install macOS Big Sur USB Disk (don't have it? run `sudo ./bigmac.sh`)